xinmiaow/STAT545-hw-Wang-Xinmiao/hw02/hw02_Gapminder.md

 -   A tibble, because we load the `tidyverse` package

 -   A data.frame by the classes shown in `str(gapminder)`

+-   A list, if we use `typeof()`.
+But a data.frame is a special case of a list.

 ### What’s its class?